Role

 User feedback

-Sellers responded positively to the final design, noting it reduced guesswork without taking away control.
+Sellers like that it reduces guesswork without taking away control.

-AI should guide decisions with insights, not replace human control in shop management.
+AI helps by providing insights, not by replacing human control in shop management.

 Market alignment